haipinglu/my-hugo-academic-web/content/authors/mohammod-suvon/_index.md

 user_groups:
 - Research Staff and Students
 ---

-Mohammod Suvon completed his bachelor's degree in Computer Science and Engineering from North South University, Dhaka, Bangladesh.
-He has recently completed his Master's in Computer Science with speech and language processing at the University of Sheffield, UK.
-Currently, he is working as a research and course support under Dr. Haiping Lu.
-See [his LinkedIn page](https://www.linkedin.com/in/md-naimul/) for more information.
+Mohammod joined us as an AI Research Engineer (AIRE) in October 2023 and he is also pursuing his PhD in our group.
+He received his Master's degree in Computer Science with Speech and Language Processing from the University of Sheffield in 2022.
+Prior to that, he received Bachelor’s degree in Computer Science and Engineering from North South University, Bangladesh, in 2020.
+See his [LinkedIn](https://www.linkedin.com/in/md-naimul/) for more information.